RESEARCH STARTER

 Early Life

 Larry David, the younger of two sons of a clothing salesman and a housewife, was born and raised in the Sheepshead Bay neighborhood of Brooklyn, New York.
 He attended the University of Maryland, receiving a bachelor’s degree in history in 1970.
-After college, he moved back to his parents’ apartment in Brooklyn and worked as a bra salesman, paralegal, cabdriver, and private chauffeur.
+After college, he moved back to his parents’ apartment in Brooklyn and worked as a bra salesman, a paralegal, a cabdriver, and a private chauffeur.
 He disliked most of these jobs and had no idea what he wanted to do with his life.
 He eventually moved to Manhattan and attended acting classes.
-During a class exercise, he reinterpreted a monologue from a play, which caused his classmates to break into gales of laughter, and he realized that he wanted to make people laugh.
+During a class exercise, he reinterpreted a monologue from a play, which made his classmates break into gales of laughter, and he realized he wanted to make people laugh.

 Life’s Work